Visual builder

 Project-Level Configuration

-Projects can define default configurations that cascade down to all graphs and agents within the project.
+Projects can define default configurations that cascade down to all agents and Sub Agents within the project.
 This provides a consistent baseline while allowing specific overrides where needed.

 Model Settings

-Define default models at the project level that all graphs and agents will inherit:
+Define default models at the project level that all agents and Sub Agents will inherit:

 // Project configuration